csrajath/Postgres_Refresher/readme.md

 <--TODO-->
 https://www.linkedin.com/learning/sql-essential-training-2018
-priamry key, foreign key, ERs, normalization, DML, DDL, joins I started refershing Postgres skills using [this](https://www.youtube.com/playlist?list=PLwvrYc43l1MxAEOI_KwGe8l42uJxMoKeS) youtube playlist.
+pgplsql, nested queries, priamry key, foreign key, ERs, normalization, DML, DDL, joins I started refershing Postgres skills using [this](https://www.youtube.com/playlist?list=PLwvrYc43l1MxAEOI_KwGe8l42uJxMoKeS) youtube playlist.

+I believe in learning through excercies.
+Thus at last there is also a section for excerise questions.
 ### Understanding Database
 * Database is a place to store, manipulate and retrive data.
 * Example of data storage: Amazon.com, all user related and products related data is stored in specified structure on a database and is hosted on a server.